breck7/scrollsdk/faq.md

 By creating 1 file in Grammar, you get a new programming language with autocomplete, syntax highlighting, type-checking, help, integration tests, compiling, and more.
 The goal of Grammar is to help you create a new, robust, well tested language as easily as possible.

-#### All of the demo languages currently use prefix notation.
-Can I use infix notation, postfix notation, or pattern matching?
+#### Can I use infix notation, postfix notation, or pattern matching?

 Yes!
-Although the Grammar Language currently supports mainly prefix notation, we are working on a few iterations to allow more styles of nodeType parsing, as well as more polymorphism.
-New versions in the next few months should have robust implementations of those patterns.
+As of JTree 35, the Grammar Language that ships with Jtree now supports other notations.
+Originally only prefix notation was supported without writing a decent amount of target code.

 #### Can I do inline Trees?